miltontony/wow/_posts/2015-06-10-virtualenv.md

 ![alt text](/wow/resources/fig41.jpg "Title")

-Often when I've run into problems with running sites locally on my machine, it's because my installed packages are up to date.
+Often when I've run into problems with running sites locally on my machine, it's because my installed packages are not up to date.
 If you're unsure of the issue, do this:

 {% highlight bash %}